MohamedElfakharany/MohamedElfakharany/README.md

-- 👋 Hi, I’m @MohamedElfakharany
-- 👀 I’m interested in mobile app programming
+- Flutter developer and IOS developer.
+- skilled at creating an application with dart, swift, objective c.
-- 🌱 I’m currently learning swift and start learning Flutter
+- solid understanding of business requires and learning new technologies.
+- Create applications,
+- design interface,
+- modify existing software to coding errors,
+- upgrade interface and improve overall performance
-- 💞️ I’m looking to collaborate on work Individually or with team
+- I’m looking to collaborate on work Individually or with team
-- 📫 How to reach me { mohmedelfakharany@gmail.com & mohamedalfakharany00@gmail.com || 01553032348 }
+- How to reach me { mohmedelfakharany@gmail.com & mohamedalfakharany00@gmail.com || 01553032348 }
 <!---
 MohamedElfakharany/MohamedElfakharany is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.